Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Gaussian Copula with Nonignorable Missing Data

 \begin{lemma} Suppose $\{(\boldsymbol{y}_i, \boldsymbol r_i) \}_{i=1}^{n}\overset{iid}{\sim} \Pi_{0}$ where $\Pi_{0}$ is the Gaussian copula with correlation $\boldsymbol C_{0}$ and marginals $\{F_{j}\}_{j=1}^{p}$ as in \eqref{YRcop}--\eqref{xformYR}, and $\{\mathcal{A}_{j}\}_{j=1}^{p} = \{F_{j}\}_{j=1}^{p}$.
 For any value of $(\boldsymbol y^{obs}_{i},\boldsymbol y^{mis}_{i})$, $p(R_{ij} =1 \mid \boldsymbol y_i^{obs}, \boldsymbol y_i^{mis}, \boldsymbol{C}_{j}^{*}, \alpha_{r_{j}}, \{F_{j}\}_{j=1}^{p})$ satisfies \eqref{AN} with $x_{ik}=z_{ik}$, $g$ the probit link function in \eqref{copmis}--\eqref{moments}, $\beta_{0} = \alpha_{r_{j}}$, and $\beta_{k}$ the $k$th component of the vector $\boldsymbol{C}_{r_{j} \boldsymbol y}\boldsymbol{C}_{\boldsymbol y}^{-1}$. \end{lemma}

 Of course, it is generally impossible to determine whether any specific missingness mechanism holds in practice \citep{molenberghsetal}.
 However, if additive nonignorability on the latent scale does not hold, e.g., the true model for $z_{r_j}$ includes interactions between $z_j$ and other latent variables, the Gaussian copula with fixed margins may not offer reliable inferences or sensitivity analyses.
-Developing methods and sensitivity analyses for nonignorable missingness that is not AN are topics for future research
+Developing methods for sensitivity analyses with other nonignorable missingness mechanisms is a topic for future research.